 happening it can feel strange, like the city has nodded off for a bit - recharging the batteries for the next onslaught.

 Ok, how did I do?
-Are you enticed at all, even a teeny, weeny bit?
-Leave a comment down below if you are... and if you weren't. :(
+Are you enticed at all, even a tiny bit?
+Leave a comment down below if you are... and if you aren't. :(

-Rotorua IS a great place to visit for anybody and hopefully we'll see you here sometime.
+Rotorua IS a great place to visit.
+Hopefully we'll see you here sometime.